 Long live Catherine Morland and Mr. Tilney and Anne Elliot and Captain Wentworth!
 I expect they’ll still be read 200 years from now.
 And think of the all the adaptations that could come in the course of 200 years!
 I’ll keep watching my share as long as I’m ticking.

 Are you a fan of Catherine and/or Anne?
-Share your thoughts on Northanger Abbey and Persuasion in the comments.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Share your thoughts on Northanger Abbey and Persuasion in the comments.Pin this article to read later!
+And make sure to follow us on Pinterest.